The Sergeant (1968) Film Review

 The Sergeant

 Both movies feature a martinet who revels in the life of men among men.
-Callan rules over his military camp (in this case it’s rural France in 1952 – there is a black-and-white precredit sequence set during the closing days of WWII) with an iron fist, all the while lusting after a beautiful young man.
-In “Reflections” that obscure object of desire was Robert Forster, mostly bare-assed and riding Elizabeth Taylor’s favorite horse.
-Here it is John Phillip Law, looking beautiful between his star-making role in “The Russians are Coming, the Russians are Coming” and the blind angel in Roger Vadim’s “Barbarella”.
+Callan rules over his military camp (in this case, it’s rural France in 1952 – a black-and-white precredit sequence set during the closing days of WWII – with an iron fist, all the while lusting after a beautiful young man.
+In “Reflections,” that obscure object of desire was Robert Forster, mostly bare-assed and riding Elizabeth Taylor’s favorite horse.
+Here it is John Phillip Law, looking beautiful between his star-making role in “The Russians are Coming, the Russians are Coming” and the blind angel in Roger Vadim’s “Barbarella.”

-But while “Reflections” had the genius of McCullers and Huston (not to mention Brando, Taylor, Julie Harris, and Brian Keith), “The Sergeant” can only rise a little above its pedestrian screenplay, on occasion, and the sanctimonious parallel heterosexual romance, between Law and a young French woman (Ludmila Mikael), does not help matters.
-The best moments are thanks to the above-average performances of both leading men with Steiger – arguably the most flamboyant of all the great American actors – having a few memorable scenes, all of which border on camp.
+But while “Reflections” had the genius of McCullers and Huston (not to mention Brando, Taylor, Julie Harris, and Brian Keith), “The Sergeant” can only rise a little above its pedestrian screenplay on occasion.
+The sanctimonious parallel heterosexual romance between Law and a young French woman (Ludmila Mikael) does not help matters.
+The best moments are thanks to the above-average performances of both leading men.
+Steiger – arguably the most flamboyant of all the great American actors – has a few memorable scenes, all of which border on camp.

 There is a kiss, but it’s more of the Judas than the Cupid variety.